MeanderingProgrammer/render-markdown.nvim/README.md

         -- | function | `value(context)` |
         -- | number   | `value`          |
         left_margin = 0,
+        -- Amount of padding to add to the first line of each paragraph.
+        -- Output is evaluated using the same logic as 'left_margin'. indent = 0,
         -- Minimum width to use for paragraphs. min_width = 0,
     },